groucho75/alo-easymail/readme.txt

 == Changelog ==

-= 2.8 =
+= 2.8.0 =
-* Added: an option to enable/disable collection of subscriber IP addresses
+* Added: stop collecting subscriber IP addresses, there is an option to enable/disable it
-* Fixed: now required custom fields don't give errors and don't block the add new user dashboard form
 * Updated: autosave of the preview-newsletter-in-theme to avoid issues if autosave disabled (e.g. by qTranslate-x)
 * Updated: removed the iframe screencast in help tab and replaced with a link
 * Updated: report popup size now is dynamic and is adjusted according to screen size
+* Fixed: now required custom fields don't give errors and don't block the add new user dashboard form

 = 2.7.0 =
 * Added: export subscribers of a single mailing list